wp-plugins/youtube-channel/readme.txt

 So, we display thumbnails for 7 random videos from default (global) playlist, and distribute small thumbnails to 3 columns on wide screens, 2 columns under 768px and single thumbnail per row under 480px.

+= How to reduce size of/remove thumbnail Play button? =

+Since v3.0.8 we changed how thumnail Play button is embedded.
+If you wish to reduce button size, tune transform CSS property in theme's style.css, like this:
+`.youtube_channel .ytc_thumb>span:before {
+  transform: scale(.65);
+}`

+If you wish to remove (hide) play button from thumbnails, simply set display property to none, like this:

+`.youtube_channel .ytc_thumb>span:before {
+  display: none !important;
+}`

 = Your plugin does not support *THIS* or *THAT* =

 If you really need that missing feature ASAP, feel free to [contact me](urosevic.net/wordpress/contact/).
 Select *Subject* option "Quote For New Feature in YouTube Channel", provide detailed explanation of feature you need, also provide some example if there is such, and I'll send you price for implementation.